SEO Progress Tracking: A Comprehensive Guide

 3. Set up and optimize your monitoring and reporting routine

-• Regular Checks: Keep a close eye on your chosen SEO metrics at regular intervals.
-This could be daily, weekly, or monthly, and depends on the following: your business goals, website size, campaign launches, and budget.
+- Regular checks: Keep a close eye on your chosen SEO metrics at regular intervals.
+This could be daily, weekly, or monthly, and depends on the following: your business goals, website size, SEO campaigns launched, and budget.

 To effortlessly generate data-rich SEO reports for your clients, you can use SE Ranking’s SEO Report Generator.